lmiller165/frogger-with-python-turtle-graphics/README.md

 **Bianca Gandolfo**
 For sharing her experiences at Hack Reactor, what she is doing now, and how she is mentoring with Girls Who Code.

 I am so grateful to all these women for their kindness, words of encouragement, and support.
-I can't wait to join the community of women in tech.
+I can't to be part of the women in tech community.